 A simple plan and one that fit my needs for a trip a little off the beaten path without being far away

-After a leisurely morning with a past partner, I headed out and made my way down 285.
+After a leisurely morning with someone, I headed out and made my way down 285.
 As I drove through Golden, Morrison and other towns along the way, I could not help but notice just how green everything was on the hillsides.

 Finally made it to the turn off for Lost Park road and headed down the bumpy, but very passable dirt road.
 Many wildflowers lined the road and I was tempted a few times to stop and take photos.
 The rushing cars coming my way changed my mind however….

 After arriving at the Lost Gulch trailhead and changing into what I call my hiking costume (long sleeve thrift-store dress shirt, Target running shorts, trail runners and my dorky sun hut) a car pulled up with two young women.
 After they asked me take their photo at the trailhead sign, it would be the last people I would see for that day.

 I made my way on The Colorado Trail on the hot July day.
 Lost Creek is really best hiked in the late and early season; it was too hot this time of the year.
 The lure of the higher elevations drew me on with its thought of cooler weather and the broad expanse of tundra.